kat-kel/opera-comique-revivals/doc-db/README.md

 1823|1.0|0.53|0.0|0.0|0.0|0.0|0.0|0.4|0.0|0.0|1.0|1.0|1.0|1.0|0.0|0.27|1.0|1.0|1.0|0.0|0.2|0.0
 1840|1.0|0.47|0.07|0.8|0.0|0.0|0.0|0.53|0.13|0.13|1.0|1.0|1.0|1.0|0.0|0.0|1.0|1.0|1.0|1.0|0.4|0.0

+From the MEI-XML dataset, only the violin and viola bowed strings were retained because differences in how the cello, contra bass, and the "unspecified" bass were encoded in MEI-XML are explained by music publishing practices of the time.
+Therefore, they risk biasing the results.

 ## Methodology

 The challenge with analyzing instrumentation is that each opera has a high number of dimensions, as many as there are instruments in the orchestra.
 Using PCA, we can reduce the data to what is most important and plot the operas along 2 dimensions, rendering it comprehensible to a human.